dovahcrow/peace-lock/README.md

 from the feature list: `peace_lock = { version = "0.1", features = [] }`.
 This
 will make the lock zero-cost.

+## Optional Features

+* owning_ref: add `StableAddress` implementation to lock guards.
+* serde: add `Serialize` and `Deserialize` to locks.

 ## Help Wanted

-I'm not that proficient in atomics.
 It would be super helpful if someone could help me check if the atomic ordering is used correctly and is not too tight.